HL7/davinci-deqm/input/includes/get-gaps-caregap-usage-example.md

 **Scenario:**

-A Client would like to know if the patient, gaps-patient01, has any open or closed gaps for the colorectal cancer screening measure and the cervical cancer screening measure for the period from 2020-01-01 to 2020-07-01.
-The Client requests a gaps in care report from a Server's system.
+A Client would like to know if the patient, *gaps-patient01*, has any open or closed gaps for the colorectal cancer screening measure and the cervical cancer screening measure for the period from 2020-01-01 to 2020-12-31.
+The Client requested a gaps in care report from a Server's system on 2020-06-30.

 **GET Gaps In Care Report**

 ```
-GET [base]/Measure/$care-gaps?subject=Patient/gaps-patient01&periodStart=2020-01-01&periodEnd=2020-07-01&measure=CMS130v8&measure=CMS124v8
+GET [base]/Measure/$care-gaps?subject=Patient/gaps-patient01&periodStart=2020-01-01&periodEnd=2020-12-31&measure=CMS130v8&measure=CMS124v8
 ```

 **Request body**